-Generally, the first step would be to make corrections to data obtained from the current QSS sample.
-Corrections are made to replace previously reported data with more accurate data received at a later date or to replace data that has been previously imputed with reported data obtained from the company.
-Since this is the first year of the new sample, with data collection beginning in the second quarter of 2012, there is no need for a separate corrections process this year. .
+First, corrections are made to data obtained from the current QSS sample for the second quarter of 2012 through the third quarter of 2013.
+Corrections are made to replace previously reported data with more accurate data received at a later date or to replace data that has been previously imputed with reported data obtained from the company. .

 Next, the revenue and expense estimates through the second quarter of 2012 from the prior sample are linked to the estimates starting with the third quarter of 2012 from the current sample.
 This is possible because two quarters of data, the second and third quarters of 2012, are collected under both samples.
 The linkage is performed at each detailed NAICS level (including separate breakouts by tax status for Sector 62, where applicable) by multiplying the Horvitz-Thompson estimates from the prior sample by a geometric mean.
 The geometric mean is computed as the square root of the product of two ratios.
 The numerators of the ratios are the Horvitz-Thompson revenue estimates for second and third quarter 2012 from the current sample.
 The denominators of the ratios are the Horvitz-Thompson estimates for second and third quarter 2012 from the prior sample.

-· For Sector 52 constrains the sum of the four quarterly revenue and expense (where collected) estimates for 2010 and 2011 from QSS to equal the corresponding annual revenue estimate for employers obtained from SAS.
+· For Sector 52, constrains the sum of the four quarterly revenue and expense (where collected) estimates for 2010 through 2012 from QSS to equal the corresponding annual revenue estimate for employers obtained from SAS.
 Because data for this sector were not collected in QSS prior to the third quarter of 2009, SAS estimates for this sector from 2009 and prior years are not used in the benchmarking procedure.

-· For NAICS 22, 481, 483, 485, 486, 487, 488, 531, 533, and 61 constrains the sum of the four quarterly revenue and expense (where collected) estimates for 2010 and 2011 from QSS to equal the corresponding annual revenue estimate for employers obtained from SAS.
+· For NAICS 22, 481, 483, 485, 486, 487, 488, 531, 533, and 61, constrains the sum of the four quarterly revenue and expense (where collected) estimates for 2010 through 2012 from QSS to equal the corresponding annual revenue estimate for employers obtained from SAS.
 Because data for these NAICS were not collected in QSS prior to the first quarter of 2010, SAS estimates for these NAICS from 2009 and prior years are not used in the benchmarking procedure.

 · Minimizes the sum of the squared differences between the quarter-to-quarter changes of the input and revised revenue estimates.